generalustelaru/ophir-2d/RULES.md

 #### Favor and Movement
 On your turn, as long as you have moves left, you may click once on the Favor Icon  (the top-right corner of the map) to spend 1 Favor and either, perform actions at your location even if you have not yet moved (forfeiting movement), or move without making influence checks (ignore opponent ships).
 This is a powerful ability that can get you out of a tight spot or speed you up in your endeavors.

-### Goods Locations
+### Trade Good Locations

-Four of the seven zones contain Goods (Gems, Wood, Stone, or Cloth).
-Location icons depict the Goods themselves.
+Four of the seven zones contain Trade Goods (Gems, Wood, Stone, or Cloth).
+Location icons depict the Trade Goods themselves.

-  - Load Good: Click on the zone's Good Icon to pick up 1 Good of that type.
+  - Load Trade Good: Click on the zone's Trade Good Icon to pick up 1 of that type.
 The Good is placed in your Cargo.

 ### The Market

 The Market (orange house icon location) consists of 3 available Market Cards which shift right after each Market Trade (The Market Placard is displayed in the top left).
 The deck of Market Cards has the "A" cards sitting on top of the "B" cards.
 "B" cards contain generally better deals.
 The leftmost Market Card sits on top of the deck and is not accessbile.

-A Market Card features an assortment of Goods that Players can exchange for Coins.
-When a Player performs a Market Trade Action, the Goods are discarded, the Player receives the Coin amount (pictured in the Coin swatch on the Player Card).
+A Market Card features an assortment of Trade Goods that Players can exchange for Coins.
+When a Player performs a Market Trade Action, the Trade Goods are discarded, the Player receives the Coin amount (pictured in the Coin swatch on the Player Card).
 Finally all Market Cards will shift rightwards.
 The first Market Card from the right is discarded, and a new Market Card appears on top of the deck.

 The number on the bottom right of a Market Card shows its potential value in VP and Favor (as a Temple donation).
 If the Market Card shows an arrow in its bottom left corner, it means that its Coin value has been modified.
 The upwards green arrow means +1 and the downwards red arrow -1 respectively.
 These two modifiers are assigned randomly to market slots at game start and only affect Market Cards which are placed on them.
 Hence, the fluctuation of the Coin reward is constant as Market Cards shift to the right.

-   - Sell Goods: Once per turn, you may click on an available Market Card to deliver the required Goods from your Cargo for the amount of Coins pictured.
+   - Sell Trade Goods: Once per turn, you may click on an available Market Card to deliver the required Trade Goods from your Cargo for the amount of Coins pictured.
 Note that the Market Card you picked will drift rightwards and might remain in offer but at a different value.

-The game can also end if the market deck runs out, meaning players have focused on trading goods instead of delivering precious metals.
+The game can also end if the market deck runs out, meaning players have focused on trading Trade Goods instead of delivering precious metals.

 ### The Exchange